linthtml/linthtml/doc/docs/user-guide/shareable-configs.md

 }
 ```

-_LintHTML has a shared config you can use, [linthtml-config-recommended](https://github.com/linthtml/linthtml-config-recommended)_
+_LintHTML has a recommended configuration you can used by installing the shared config [linthtml-config-recommended](https://github.com/linthtml/linthtml-config-recommended)_

 ### npm scoped modules